-Specification numbers: 2311(AS), 3311(A2)
+Specification numbers: 2311(AS), 3311(A Level)

 Positive attitudes toward physical education; an understanding of the spirit of competition; self-determination and the spirit of co-operation with others.
-Grade 6 or above at GCSE PE is normally required.
-If GCSE PE was not taken, a sound knowledge of human biology is an advantage.
+Grade 6 or above at GCSE PE is required.
+If GCSE PE was not available at the applicant's school, a strong knowledge of human biology is an advantage, whilst evidence of high-level performance in your chosen sport is desirable.